dluciv/xmpp-unread-forwarder/README.md

 Instructions
 ============

+1. Satisfy all above dependencies.
-1. Create [JSON](http://json.org/) config file based on `example.cfg`.
+2. Create [JSON](http://json.org/) config file based on `example.cfg`.
 Store it in some *secure* place.
 Passwords are unencrypted in it.
-2. Create launcher script based on `_run.sh` or `_run.bat`.
+3. Create launcher script based on `_run.sh` or `_run.bat`.
-3. Run this script every time after your client logs in.
-Or automate it in some way.
+4. Run this script every time after your client logs in.
+Or automate it in some way you like.
-4. Enjoy.
+5. Enjoy.

 Technical comments
 ==================